godfrey-creat/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that moves all files beggining with uppercase
+delete all files in current working directory